douweschulte/pdbtbx/README.md

 * Douwe Schulte
 * [Tianyi Shi](https://github.com/TianyiShi2001)

-## Last update
+## Latest update
-### v0.4.1
-* All string based properties for atom/residue/chain are trimmed and converted to uppercase before being set
-* A `.extend` function is provided for residue/chain/model/pdb to easily add an iterator to the list of children
+### v0.5.0 'Alternative location support'
+* Added `Conformer` which sits between `Residue` and `Atom` and is analogous to `atom_group` in cctbx
+* Added editing functions for Conformers
+* Added `HEADER` identifier support for parsing PDB and saving PDB and mmCIF
+* Reverted mmCIF output atom_site column ordering to v0.3.3, the newly introduced ordering gave issues with Phenix
+* Added `remove_empty` functions on all structs, to remove all empty layers after large scale deletions

 Also see [changelog](https://github.com/nonnominandus/pdbtbx/blob/master/changelog.md).